 TPE 6.1: Complete a classroom sociogram.
 A sociogram is a "mapping" of the friendships within a classroom.
 There are several ways to determine how connected learners are to each other.
 Follow the instructions from Teaching Tolerance

-What did you learn about your students' relationships to each other?
+What did you learn about your learners' relationships to each other?
 How can this information help you support more positive relationships in your classroom?

 TPE 6.2: Interview learners about their friendships.

 Interview learners about their friendships.
 Ideally, choose learners who vary in their social skills and level of peer acceptance.
 Possible questions include the following: 1.
 Who are your friends?
 2. How are they similar or different from you?
 3. How do they support you in school?

 TPE: 6.3: Develop a cooperative or collaborative learning lesson.

 Using information from Chapter 6, develop a cooperative or collaborative learning lesson.
-How did students respond to this lesson?
+How did learners respond to this lesson?
 What challenges did you encounter?
 How did you address each of these challenges?

 TPE: 6.4: Develop strategies for productive group work.

 The following table outlines several problems that may arise with group work m the classroom.
 For each challenge, develop a possible solution.